jbdamask/wkid-smaaht/README.md

 ## FAQ
 - Does OpenAI use my input?
     - Per [OpenAI's API Data Usage policy from May 2023](https://openai.com/policies/api-data-usage-policies) OpenAI will not use your conversations to train their models.
 Still, it's up to you to abide by any constraints or policies set by your organization.
-- Does ChatAWS remember my chats?
+- Does Wkid Smaaht remember my chats?
     - Yes.
 Though this hasn't been thoroughly tested.
 The code responds in Slack threads and each call to the OpenAI API includes the thread history.
 Chats from different threads don't appear to bleed into one another.
 - Does it hallucinate?
     - Yes.
 But perhaps not as much as regular ChatGPT.
 This happens mostly with URLs it provides in the response.
 The model is told to validate all links before providing them to the user but it doesn't always work.